jacobsimeon/Sails/README.md

 ### Verifying Requests

-Sails has the ability to determine whether or not a request was made to it.
+Sails has the ability to determine whether a request was made to it.
 Let's look at the following example.
 Here we have a UI test that validates pull to refresh.
+You can also pass in the number of times you expect a request - by default, it will expect at least one call.

 ```swift
 import XCTest